aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/text-processing/add-text-content/_index.md

 ## Excel API SDK

-Using an SDK is the best way to speed up development.
+Using an SDK is the most efficient way to accelerate development.
 An SDK handles low‑level details so you can focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: